-- #CollegeBound: Students nationwide use this hashtag to share their college-going plans. - #ArmyBound, #NavyBound, #AirforceBound (etc.): As with #CollegeBound, students across the nation are using these hashtags to share their pride in enlisting in the military. - @gearupwa: Students can mention Washington State GEAR UP on Instagram, Twitter, and Facebook to share their stories with us.
+- #CollegeBound: Students nationwide use this hashtag to share their college-going plans. - #ArmyBound, #NavyBound, #AirforceBound (etc.): As with #CollegeBound, students nationwide use these hashtags to share their pride in enlisting in the military. - @gearupwa: Students can mention Washington State GEAR UP on Instagram, Twitter, and Facebook to share their stories with us.
 We'll retweet the best ones!